datatrans/google-pay-web-sample/README.md

 ## Testing

-1. Open the URL you defined in your Chrome browser for Android.
+1. Open the URL you defined in your browser.
 2. Fill the inputs and tap/click Build Google Pay Request
 3. Click the Google Pay button that has been enabled
 4. Select your payment method (omitted in Screenshots due to security policies)